 When you think of estate planning, "do it another day" would probably be one of your first thoughts.
 However, when you pass away, estate planning is the only surefire way to know how your wealth and investments will be properly distributed to the people you care about.
-Having the right strategy and management is essential in developing an effective plan for you and your loved ones.
+Estate planning lawyers ensure you have the right strategy, and management is essential in developing an effective plan for you and your loved ones.

 Some people may think that this means just creating a Will.
 In reality it is only one of many tools that are used towards an overall strategy (we will talk about other considerations later).
 The main take away here is that estate planning is an informed strategy that serves to protect your various assets and its proper distribution in the event of your death.

 At Maurice Blackburn, we understand the nuances and attention to detail required for every estate plan.
 We focus on helping you plan on a personal level, so you can express your wishes in the best way possible and give you peace of mind.

 - looking at your assets, investments and estate holistically

 - nominating decision makers to act on your behalf

 - ensuring that the ownership of your assets is passed on to the correct beneficiaries

 - ensuring that your assets are protected in case a beneficiary has legal problems

 - reducing tax payable to an absolute minimum